brandur/sorg/content/fragments/rust-brick-walls.md

 can be so difficult (especially where a third party library is involved).

-These thoughts are intended to be comprehensive, and I'll write a more substantial defense at some point, but I wanted to sketch a few feelings first.
+These thoughts are not intended to be comprehensive, and I'll write a more substantial defense at some point, but I wanted to sketch a few feelings first.
 I intend to keep pushing forward, but if forward progress doesn't get easier